 Thompsonville is a tiny village located in the state of Michigan.
 With a population of 484 people and just one neighborhood, Thompsonville is the 579th largest community in Michigan.

-Thompsonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Thompsonville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Thompsonville is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Thompsonville who work in office and administrative support (12.30%), maintenance occupations (10.71%), and sales jobs (9.92%).

 As is often the case in a small village, Thompsonville doesn't have a public transportation system that people use for their commute.

-The citizens of Thompsonville have a very low rate of college education: just 9.02% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Thompsonville has a very low overall level of education: only 9.02% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Thompsonville in 2022 was $27,298, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $109,192 for a family of four.
 However, Thompsonville contains both very wealthy and poor people as well.